Design for all, design for one!

 Conceived in 1994, the World Wide Web Consortium (W3C) is an international community of member organizations that articulates web standards and guidelines so that websites look and work the same way for everyone.
 Its mission is to develop standards, web languages, protocols, and guidelines that ensure the web’s long-term growth.

-W3C develops these technical blueprints and guidelines through several processes and then generate standards, which are also known as recommendations.
+W3C develops these technical blueprints and guidelines through several processes and then generates standards, which are also known as recommendations.
 These standards are therefore important to ensure the web works equally well for everyone, regardless of their location or technology.

 Out of its commitment to making the web inclusive by promoting a high degree of usability for people with disabilities, W3C created the Web Accessibility Initiative (WAI) as an initiative in 1997.

 The W3C standards focus on improving issues around accessibility, privacy, security, and internationalization while helping to balance speed, fairness, and quality on the internet.
-The guidelines ensure websites can work on any browser, can be accessed via smart devices such as mobile phones, screen readers and text browsers, and other devices.
+The guidelines ensure websites can work on any browser and can be accessed via smart devices such as mobile phones, screen readers and text browsers, and other devices.
 As website owners, they help us to help our website and web application users.
 All at no cost.

 W3C guidelines are largely the reason the web works so efficiently today and will work even better in the future if adhered to; by web developers, designers, and users.
 For web accessibility, these developers will rely on components such as: